 Showing signs of age, studies were underway on how to address future transportation needs for Detroit when it came to Interstate 375.
 Six options for I-375 were outlined in 2014, ranging from rebuilding the freeway as a below grade expressway or converting it to a surface boulevard.
 Costs estimates ranged from $45 million to $80 million for design and construction on the various options.
 A lack of consensus among city leaders, planning agencies and major property owners by January 2016 led to an indefinite delay on any recommendation of the aforementioned options.
-Instead MDOT continued repairing overpasses and maintaining I-375 as it was.1
+Instead the Michigan Department of Transportation (MDOT) continued repairing overpasses and maintaining I-375 as it was.1

-Plans to convert I-375 into a surface boulevard resumed and MDOT narrowed the options to two alternatives for a four-lane surface boulevard between Gratiot Avenue and Atwater Street by December 2017.4 The Recommended Preferred Alternative at the December 13, 2018 advisory committee meeting outlines a six to seven lane at-grade boulevard with signalized intersections, bike lanes, a series of crosswalks and a 35 mile per hour design.
-The interchange at I-75 and I-375 will be reconfigured with new flyovers.
-A Finding of No Significant Impact (FONSI) for the I-375 Improvement Project is expected by Summer 2019.
+Plans to convert I-375 into a surface boulevard resumed and MDOT narrowed the options to two alternatives for a four-lane surface boulevard between Gratiot Avenue and Atwater Street by December 2017.4 The Recommended Preferred Alternative at the December 13, 2018 advisory committee meeting outlined a six to seven lane at-grade boulevard with signalized intersections, bike lanes, a series of crosswalks and a 35 mile per hour design.
+The interchange at I-75 and I-375 will be removed and new ramps built above a realignment of I-75.
+Construction for the I-375 Improvement Project was planned to start in Spring 2027.

 Interstate 375 was constructed at a cost of $50 million and opened to traffic in 1964.1 I-75 defaulted from the Chrysler Freeway south onto Interstate 375 between November 25, 1964 and 1968.
 Opening at that time was the Fisher Freeway west from Gratiot Avenue (former U.S. 25) and I-375 to 12th Street.2